coderknot/animal-preserve/README.md

       * Utilize bootstrap to quickly divide and style application content
         * Fix link issues as indicated by console error messages
       * Custom styling
+        * Refactor inline styling of add button on New Animal Form
     * Polish
       * Review and refactor as necessary
       * Remove unused code, logs, and comments